 We Appreciate Your Support!

-In the summer of 2013, the family of Castle Hill co-founder, Eleanor Meldahl, presented us with a once-in-a lifetime opportunity to acquire her family property - the historic 11-acre “Edgewood Farm” – at a family price.
-Since then, Castle Hill has concluded a thorough feasibility study, five year plan and much more by the end of 2014, to answer one key question: Acquire Edgewood?
-The answer is resoundingly “Yes!"
+In the summer of 2013, the family of Castle Hill co-founder, Eleanor Meldahl, presented us with a once-in-a lifetime opportunity to acquire her family property - the historic 11-acre “Edgewood Farm”.
+Acquire Edgewood?
+The answer was resoundingly “Yes!"
 Here’s why.

 Residential spaces for short-term use by students and faculty in season